aws-samples/aws-iot-sitewise-cold-tier-repartitioning/README.md

 `timeseries.txt` - a new-line delimited plain text file that stores the list of all time series ids processed in previous runs.

-The script reviews the Cold tier data for each day and skips processing if the data was already re-partitioned previously.
+The script reviews the cold tier data for each day and skips processing if the data was already re-partitioned previously.

 If there's new data, corresponding S3 objects will be downloaded to day-wise local directories

     Reviewing --> year: 2023, month: 1, day: 25
+            Retrieving all keys with prefix: raw/startYear=2023/startMonth=1/startDay=25/
             # of new timeseries detected: 35
             Found data, starting to download
             Downloading S3 objects to local filesystem..